- Chris Green

 Amalie Arena – Tampa Bay Lightning

 The idea of ice hockey in Florida has always been one that drew looks of confusion among skeptics.
-How could an NHL franchise succeed in Florida, let alone become more than just a short-term fad?
+How could an NHL franchise succeed in Florida, a state that rarely sees freezing during its coldest months, let alone become more than just a short-term fad?
 While some have argued the Panthers fit the latter, the Tampa Bay Lightning have become one of the league’s must-see franchises.
-Consistently competing for playoff spots and winning a Stanley Cup in 2003 have catapulted the Tampa Bay franchise to greatness.
+Consistently competing for playoff spots and winning a Stanley Cup three times (including back-to-back in 2020 and 2021) has catapulted the Tampa Bay franchise to greatness.
 Without a doubt, the Lightning are one of the best experiences in sports, and a visit to Amalie Arena makes it easy to see why.

 The Tampa Bay Lightning have made game day a full experience.
 From the pre-game festivities and fan zone outside the arena’s main entrance, in an area dubbed Thunder Alley, you can easily see why fans flock to the arena for outdoor watch parties during the playoffs.
 Here you can find giveaways and music performances throughout the hours before the puck is dropped.
 Once inside, the pristine arena is easy to navigate thanks to a bounty of signage, as well as the helpfulness of the staff at the arena, some of whom are there solely to answer your questions and help direct you around the facility.

-During player intros laser lights, smoke, and even lightning bolts from ceiling-mounted Tesla coils fill the arena with excitement, and once the puck drops the fans take over, making Amalie Arena one of the most intimidating road venues in the league – this place gets loud.
+During player intros laser lights, smoke, and even lightning bolts from ceiling-mounted Tesla coils fill the arena with excitement, and once the puck drops the fans take over, making Amalie Arena one of the most intimidating road venues in the league.
+Simply put, this place gets loud!
 Finally, the arena was recently renovated with brand new lighting that offers a clearer look at the game action than ever before.

 Amalie Arena is located literally blocks from Tampa’s downtown center, situated in the Channelside neighborhood.
 Nearby you can find countless restaurants and hotels, as well as shopping.
-You’re only a few miles from the Tampa airport, and the nearby Tampa International Mall.
+However, in recent years, the area across the street from the arena has exploded with construction and a new feel.
+New high-rise apartments fill the skyline here, complete with restaurants and shopping on the lower levels.
+Even the local Publix Greenwise Market a block away sets up a table outside, advertising pizza and other food specials for fans arriving on game day.
+You’re also only a few miles from the Tampa airport and the nearby Tampa International Mall.
 There, your options for shopping and dining multiply exponentially.

 The fans in Tampa LOVE their Lightning; packed houses are expected night after night, with mostly Tampa Bay fans in attendance.
-Unlike other expansion teams in the south like the Panthers or Hurricanes, where visits from popular teams garner massive traveling crowds, the Lightning fill up easily with home fans.
+Unlike other expansion teams where visits from popular teams garner massive traveling crowds, the Lightning fill up easily with home fans regardless of the opponent.
 This means the locals are about as loyal as they come in pro sports, a rarity in Florida.
 This also means Amalie Arena gets very loud during games; the fans also know their hockey well, and make their displeasure at bad ref calls, or their excitement over goals scored, known with fervor.